RoopamTaneja/Concurrent-Programming-in-Cpp/cpp_memory_model_and_atomic.md

 *A spinlock is nonblocking but not lock-free.*

 Wait-free is a stronger condition which means that every thread is guaranteed to make progress in a bounded amount of time.
 No starvation essentially.
 Threads need to collaborate to allow each other to complete their operations.
-DUe to this algorithm is likely to be more complex.
+Due to this algorithm is likely to be more complex.

+Because there aren’t any locks, deadlocks are impossible with lock-free data structures, although there is the possibility of live locks instead.
+By  definition,  wait-free code can’t suffer from live lock because there’s always an upper limit on the number of  steps  needed  to  perform  an  operation.

 All wait-free programs are lock-free.